 Solution #1: Check out How Battery is Consumed on Your iPhone

-The first thing you should do is; have a detailed look at how battery is consumed on your device before going ahead with the process to fix the problem.
+The first thing you should do is; have a detailed look at how the battery is consumed on your device before going ahead with the process to fix the problem.
 Simply head over to Settings → Battery and have a close look at the power consumption on your device.

 You can view the battery usage of the last 24 hours and seven days.